rowlando/crystalpalacefestival/src/documents/blog/2013-06-24-festival-food-from-around-the-world-thanks-to-kfh.html.md

 [The Tartlettes][10] with their cakes and savoury tarts will keep appetites at bay, if you can't wait for lunch!

 Did someone mention lunch?
-Asian from Monk 29, West Indian thanks to Little Honeybeez, Turkish wraps from [Neriman Sandwiches][11], and a touch of the Caribbean visits SE19 courtesy of Kerry's Real Jerk.
+Asian from Monk 29, West Indian thanks to Little Honeybeez, Turkish wraps and Hog Roast from [Neriman Sandwiches][11], and a touch of the Caribbean visits SE19 courtesy of Kerry's Real Jerk.

 A little closer to UK borders tuck into Austrian street food, meats and sandwiches from the [Fleisch Mob][12]; French